• Skip to main content

 Benefits of the Dimel

-Dave Tate says that the dimel “helped Matt Dimel increase his squat from 800 to over 1000 pounds”.
+Dave Tate says the dimel “helped Matt Dimel increase his squat from 800 to over 1000 pounds”.

 Do you think that the dimel deadlift resembles a Romanian deadlift?